 The food at La Cantina de San Angel is typical fast-food style Mexican food.
 On the menu, you will find options such as tacos, nachos, and empanadas.
-The children’s menu also features chicken nuggets for those picky eaters.
-The dessert offerings are churros with caramel sauce or popsicles.
-For a look at the full menu, see allears.net.
+The children’s menu also features chicken nuggets and mac and cheese for those picky eaters.
+The dessert offerings are churros with chocolate sauce, Mickey ice cream sandwiches, and a churro sundae.

 I am not really impressed with the food at La Cantina.
 I feel that La Cantina’s food is bland and nothing special.
 You can get much better Mexican food through a drive-thru in the Southwest part of the USA.

 You can do some decent people watching from the seating area at La Cantina as well.
 This is also a pretty good spot to sit and watch the nightly fireworks show.
 The only problem with watching from here is that, at least for me, the roof over the seating area somewhat interferes with the view of the fireworks.

 Disney Dining Plan/Cost

 La Cantina does participate on the Disney Dining Plan.
 It will cost you one quick-service credit per person.
 If you are paying out of pocket for this meal, you can expect to spend less than $15 per adult.
 From a purely economic perspective, this is a decent use of your dining credits.

 The restaurant has outdoor seating with beautiful views of the lagoon.
 You will find that it is one of the few spots around the lagoon to sit and watch the fireworks show.
 However, the views of the fireworks are limited due to the roof over the seating area.

 The biggest negative of this place is the quality of the food.
 It is basic, bland, and nothing to get excited about.
 You can find much tastier food in other quick-service restaurants in Epcot.
 Unfortunately, this negative outweighs the positives of this place for me.